 I could have added glitter to the place cards, but since the pinecone place card holders had glitter, I decided to go simple on the place cards: one little red dot was just right.

 Now, punch a hole at the top of your place card.
 (Seven of 10 of my tennis team were coming to the dinner party plus our coach.)

-This time, I placed all the pinecones on the wax paper and brushed glue on all of them at once and sprinkled glitter on all of them, so this method went every fast.
+This time, I placed all the pinecones on the wax paper.
+Now you can brush glue on all of them at once and sprinkled glitter on all of them, so this method went very fast.

 I discovered that pinecones are just like snowflakes ~ everyone is different.

 Now just put the pinecone place card holders on the table ~ I put mine directly on the salad plates ~ don’t worry the glitter was completely dry and none came off.

 I love how the pinecones fit the casual side of the tablescape theme but have a little bling in the glitter.
 Super easy, fast, and very inexpensive to make.